guangpeili/Warehouse_Items_Pick-Up_Nevigating_Java/README.md

 2. _item-details.csv_: This csv file contains the information of dimension (length, width, and height) and weight of selected items.
 Note that we are still missing the details of a large portion of all items
 3. _warehouse-grid.csv_: This csv file tells where each item is located in the warehouse

+## Source Code Explination
+1. _Node.java_: This is the class which represents girds in the warehosue.
+It can tell whether there is a shelf on that particular node (whether it is blocked).
+And it also contains the _f_, _g_, _h_ values which are used in the A* search
+2. _Matrices.java_: This is used for reducing matrices in branch-and-bound algorithm
+3. _CsvWriter.java_: This is for generating the text files
+4. _BnbBatch.java_: Batch processing using branch-and-bound
+5. _ShortestPathBatch.java_: Batch processing using nearest neighbor
+6. _Test.java_: Process one single order and print the path in a graph
+7. _Reordering.java_: This is for the reordering of all orders by setting a weight and number limit